openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * Reservoir: 'Over 50 U left' when more than 50 units are left in the reservoir.
 Below this value the exact units are displayed in yellow text.
 * Total delivered: Displays the total number of units of insulin delivered from the reservoir.
 * Errors: Last error encountered.
-Review the Pod history, RileyLink history and log files for past errors and more detailed information.
+Review the `Pod history <../Configuration/OmnipodEros.html#pod-history>`_, `RileyLink history and log files <../Configuration/OmnipodEros.html#view-rileylink-settings-and-history>`_ for past errors and more detailed information.
 * Active pod alerts: Reserved for currently running alerts on the active pod.
 Normally during pod expiration past 72 hours and native pod beep alerts are running.

 Buttons (Icons)